13th Street Repertory Theatre: History

-In 1972, Edith O'Hara, a theater maker, former newspaper reporter, and schoolteacher from Idaho, founded the 13th Street Repertory Theatre at 50 West 13th Street as a place for actors, directors, playwrights, and designers to develop and create theater arts in a supportive environment.
-Her earliest production in New York was Kenn Long and Jim Crozier's musical Touch, whose score went on to earn a Grammy nomination.
-She championed one of the first productions on the subject of same sex marriage, Bill Solly and Donald Ward's Boy Meets Boy, which afterwards became a hit and moved to a commercial run.
-In 1974, she presented Israel Horovitz's expressionistic comedy Line, which famously went on to become the longest running play in Off-Off Broadway history.
-Its final performances were directed by Jay Michaels and co-produced by Mary Elizabeth Micari, using the show's original production scheme.
-Performer and TV personality Brother Theodore performed his "stand up tragedy" act there on and off for over twenty years.
+O'Hara became the owner of the theater and renamed it 13th Street Repertory Theatre.
+She intended to make it a place for actors, directors, playwrights and designers to develop and create theater arts in a supportive environment.
+In 1974, O'Hara presented Israel Horovitz's expressionistic comedy Line, which went on to become the longest-running play in off-off Broadway history.
+Its final performances in 2018 were directed by Jay Michaels and co-produced by Mary Elizabeth Micari, using the show's original production scheme.

-The Accidental Pervert, about a boy’s coming of age via a childhood studded with perpetual pornography, ran at the 13th Street Repertory Theatre from 2012 to 2015.
+Comic monologuist and TV personality Brother Theodore performed his "stand up tragedy" act at the theater on and off for over twenty years.
+The Accidental Pervert, a play about a boy’s coming of age via a childhood studded with perpetual pornography, ran at 13th Street Repertory Theatre from 2012 to 2015.
 It starred Andrew Goffman and was directed by Charles Messina.
-13th Street Rep ran its first contracted off-Broadway show in July 2018, the BAHR production of Jerry Small's Before We're Gone, directed by Joe John Battista.
+The theater ran its first contracted off-Broadway show in July 2018, the BAHR production of Jerry Small's Before We're Gone, directed by Joe John Battista, the theater's artistic director starting in 2015.
 A 2019 revival of Tom Eyen's Women Behind Bars was directed by Battista.

-In addition to the presentation of new theater works, O'Hara has stressed the importance of entertaining young audiences and educating young artists.
-She spearheaded a program for young people called Mama Hare's Tree, which continues today as the Kid City Theater after school musical program, presently run by Wendy Tonken.
-For O'Hara's leadership and artistic contribution she has received citations from President Barack Obama, Governor Andrew Cuomo, and Mayor Michael Bloomberg.
-O’Hara, who in 2016 celebrated her one hundredth birthday, has two daughters, Jill O'Hara and Jenny O'Hara who are Broadway and film actors.
+The theater closed in 2023.

+Following a four-year preservation campaign, the New York City Landmarks Preservation Commission designated the building a New York City landmark in October 2024.
+The designation, under the name "Jacob Day Residence", recognized its associations with abolitionist and civil rights leader Jacob Day, suffragist Sarah Smith Garnet and 13 Street Repertory Theatre.

+Edith O'Hara

+Edith O'Hara (born Edith Mildred Hopkins; February 15, 1917 – October 16, 2020), a former newspaper reporter and schoolteacher from Idaho, she became a theater producer in the 1950s in Pennsyolvania in the 1950s.
+Arriving in New York by the 1960s, her earliest production in New York was Kenn Long and Jim Crozier's musical Touch.
+She founded 13th Street Repertory Theatre in 1972 and was co-owner of the building from the early 1980s, living in an apartment upstairs from the theater.
+O'Hara championed one of the first productions on the subject of same sex marriage, Bill Solly and Donald Ward's Boy Meets Boy.
+Besides presenting new theater works, O'Hara sought to entertain young audiences and educate young artists.
+Her after-school programs for children included Mama Hare's Tree and the Kid City Theater.
+Her two daughters, Jill O'Hara and Jenny O'Hara, are theater and film actors.
 Her son is singer/songwriter Jack O'Hara, a founding member of the country rock band Eggs Over Easy.

-Artistic Director Battista leads 13th Street Rep in the spirit of the off-off Broadway movement, making it an artistic home for new and classic works to be incubated and presented in artistic freedom, with innovation, and experimentation.
+She died at the age of 103.